jamesdaus/NLPAccessibilitySC2/README.md

-# NLPAccessibilityUnity
+# NLPAccessibilitySC2
-Creating accessibility tools for Unity using NLP
+Creating accessibility tools for SC2 using GPT-3